cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 ORCID: <a href="https://orcid.org/{{ author.orcid }}" title="{{author.name}}">{{author.orcid}}</a>

-Following on from earlier posts, this post will disucss the concept of [RDF Datasets](https://www.w3.org/TR/rdf11-datasets/) also known as Named Graphs.
+Following on from earlier posts, this post will discuss the concept of [RDF Datasets](https://www.w3.org/TR/rdf11-datasets/) also known as Named Graphs.
 The reader will need to be familiar with the basics of Linked Data and SPARQL and reading earlier posts would be advisable